Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/shortcut-cloud-connector.md

 ### Users

 #### Access permissions
-The Shortcut Microsoft Graph connector allows your organization to index stories from Shortcut.
+The Shortcut Copilot connector allows your organization to index stories from Shortcut.
 After you configure the connector, end users can search for these stories from Shortcut in Microsoft 365 Copilot and from any Microsoft Search client.

 ### Content